 Making a CV for the first time?

 - Draft an “education” section.
-List your undergraduate institution, major, and expected date of graduation.
+List your undergraduate institution, degree and major, and expected date of graduation.
 Do you think your audience will be interested in

 - your GPA?